-Priority area 3 of the Programme of Work on public awareness, education and participation regarding LMOs recommends that parties make use of relevant tools, guidelines and other related resources in developing training activities and materials related to public awareness, education and participation regarding LMOs.
+Priority area 3 of the priority areas of the Programme of Work on public awareness, education and participation regarding LMOs recommends that parties make use of relevant tools, guidelines and other related resources in developing training activities and materials related to public awareness, education and participation regarding LMOs.
 Parties are also encouraged to develop resources and make them available.

 Numerous resources have been developed that support the implementation of the Programme of Work.
 A selection of these resources is made available below, under different tabs related to: public awareness; education; access to information; and public participation.
 In addition to these specific resources, some general resources are also made available under the general tab below.

 The views expressed in the resources . do not necessarily reflect the views of the Secretariat or the Parties to the Cartagena Protocol on Biosafety.

 - Public Awareness

 - Public Participation

 - National communication plan template, including a media engagement guide - link

 - Resources from the online discussion on public awareness regarding LMOs, March - April 2018 - link

 - The Convention on Biodiverity's Communication, Education and Public Awareness (CEPA): A Toolkit for National Focal Points and NBSAP Coordinators - link

 - Media and Outreach page, including international days, presentation templates, photo gallery, press page, RSS and press releases, news - link